5/2/2024

 Chairman and Chief Executive Officer

-Sure, sure.
-Glad to do that all, Dean.
-I'll start with a walk around the company, and I'll start with our process business.
-Overall sales for our process businesses were roughly flat versus last year and in line with our expectations.
-Growth remained solid across our energy and semiconductor businesses, and we're really well positioned there to benefit from the sizable project and investment activity within these markets.
+Sure.
+Sure.
+Glad to do that all Dean.
+I'll start with the, uh, a walk around the company and I'll start with our, our process business.
+Overall sales for our process businesses are roughly flat versus last year and in line with our expectations.
+Growth remains solid across our energy and semiconductor businesses, and we're really well positioned there to benefit from the sizable project and investment activity within these markets.
 For the full year, we continue to expect sales for our process businesses to be up low single digits.
-Next, I'll switch to aerospace and defense, and our A&D businesses had a strong start to the year, approximately 10% organic growth in the quarter.
-Growth was very solid across both our commercial aerospace and defense segments.
-For all of 2024, we continue to expect organic sales for our A&D businesses to be up high single digits on a percentage basis, with similar growth across both our commercial aerospace and defense businesses.
+Next, I'll switch to aerospace and defense, and our A&D businesses had a strong start to the year, approximately 10% organic growth in the quarter. growth was very solid across both our commercial aerospace and defense segments.
+And for all of 2024, we continue to expect organic sales for our A&D businesses to be up high single digits on a percentage basis with similar growth across both our commercial aerospace and defense businesses.
 Next, I'll move to power.
-Our power businesses were up low double digits in the first quarter with contributions from the acquisitions of UEI and amplifier research being offset by a low single digit decrease in organic sales.
-These recent acquisitions, along with the acquisition of RTDS in 2022, expanded our presence within a number of highly attractive market segments which are expected to benefit from a strong investment cycle, including the expansion of renewable energy and the power grid infrastructure.
-For the power segment, we continue to expect low to mid single digit organic sales growth for 2024.
-And finally, going to the automation and engineered solutions market segment, overall sales for A&ES were up 20% on a percentage basis in the quarter or up mid-20s in the quarter, with contributions from the acquisitions of Paragon Medical and Bison Engineering being offset by a high single digit decrease in organic sales.
+Our power businesses were up low double digits in the first quarter. with contributions from the acquisitions of UVI and amplifier research being offset by a low single-digit decrease in organic sales.
+These recent acquisitions, along with the acquisition of RTDS in 2022, expanded our presence within a number of highly attractive market segments, which are expected to benefit from a strong investment cycle, including the expansion of renewable energy and the power grid infrastructure.
+And for the power segment, we continue to expect low to mid single-digit organic sales growth for 2024.
+And finally, going to the automation and engineering solutions market segment, overall sales for A&ES, we're up 20% on a percentage basis in the quarter.
+We're up mid-20s in the quarter with contributions from the acquisitions of Paragon Medical and Bison Engineering. being offset by a high single-digit decrease in organic sales.
 As we expected, the impact from normalization of inventory levels across our OEM customer base continued in the first quarter, and we expect to see a return to growth in the second half of the year consistent with what we had indicated last quarter.
-And finally, as a result, we continue to expect organic sales for our automation businesses to be up low single digits with stronger growth in the back half of the year.
-So that's the walk around the company, and I think you also asked for what's going on in the various geographies, so get to that too, Dean.
-The U.S. was down 1% against a pretty difficult comparison, and our strongest growth was in our aerospace and defense businesses.
-Moving to Europe, we were down 2%, so minus 2, organic with notable growth in parts of our process and parts of our power businesses offset by weakness in automation.
-And in Asia, we were up low single digits with strength across our process businesses, so we had a very good performance in Asia, and digging down into that a little further, China was flat in the quarter with solid growth in parts of our process businesses.
-So up low single digits in Asia, and China was flat.
-It all really
+And finally, as a result, we continue to expect organic sales for our automation businesses to be at low single digits a stronger growth in the back half of the year.
+So that's the walk around the company.
+And I think you also asked for what's going on in the various geographies.
+So get to that too, Dean.
+The US was was down 1% against a pretty difficult comparison.
+And our strongest growth was in our aerospace and defense businesses.
+Moving to Europe, we were down 2% minus two organic With notable growth and in parts of our process and parts of our power businesses offset by weakness and automation.
+And in Asia, we were up low single digits with strength across our process businesses.
+So we had a very good, uh, performance in Asia and, uh, digging down into that a little further.
+China was flat in the quarter with solid growth in our parts of our process businesses.
+So upload single digits in Asia, uh, and China was flat. and then finally really help go ahead yeah you asked about the d stock team and uh you know i i think that uh it's playing out as we we had talked about the last quarter um i think the uh the d stock will continue into the second quarter but in the second half of the year um expect that to turn around so so we're you know watching that closely and and uh It's really kind of playing out as we thought.
+I mean, the D stock was probably a bit more than we thought it was going to be in Q1, but that may be positive for later in the year because we think the second half of the year is positive.

 speaker